Rising the Profits: A Guide for Bakeries

 If you are questioning, what are we doing well, or where are we dropping the ball?
 You should start by looking at your data.
 From your sales numbers and inventory management reports to employee stats and customer data; you should lean on your data to guide your decisions.

 Review your sales history for trends.
 For example, identify your best-selling cupcakes or pies, and also clearly understand which flavors are not performing well.
 With robust reporting tools, you can analyze every item on your menu, see what sells and what doesn’t, and swap items in and out of your menu based on historical performance.
-Have lots of leftover banana snickerdoodles each evening at close?
-As much as you love it, it may be time to take flavor off the menu.
+Have lots of leftover banana nut cookies each evening at close?
+Even if you love the offering, it may be time to take that flavor off the menu.

 Are You Maximizing Your Ingredients?